medialize/ally.js/docs/tutorials/hiding-elements.md

 * It side-steps the need to re-style everything for focusable elements such as skip-links.
 * It accounts for the deprecated `clip` property.

+## Keyboard navigation

+The techniques to hide elements only visually or semantically come with a caveat.
+Focusable elements like `<a href="…">` remain keyboard navigatable, even though the element is not visible on screen or not exposed in the accessibility tree.

+To make sure sighted keyboard users do not end up focusing elements they can't see, and screen reader users not focusing element's that don't exist for them, we need to make sure that partially hidden content is not accessible to keyboard navigation using the <kbd>Tab</kbd> and <kbd>Shift Tab</kbd> keys.
+To accomplish this, we can add [`tabindex="-1"`](https://developer.mozilla.org/en-US/docs/Web/API/HTMLElement/tabIndex) to the elements we want to hide from the keyboard.

 ## Recap

 * Use the `hidden` attribute to completely hide an element.